 Dana Kleinman of the artist/sister collaboration “KX2” creates mathematically inspired sculpture merging metal and painting.
 From a distance the work is bold and geometric, yet up close the viewer is engaged by textural hand-sanded metal and multi-layered paintings.

-Project: ‘Florida Dog’ is a public interactive virtual reality piece, Experience dog friendly locations across Broward through the perspective of a tropical canine.
+Project: ‘Florida Dog’ is a public interactive virtual reality piece, in which viewers experience dog friendly locations across Broward through the perspective of a tropical canine.

 Samuel Lopez De Victoria is a visual artist creating bright and eccentric interactive digital artwork and video games.
 Samuel uses game technology and devices along with his bold vector illustrations to create media-based interactive narratives and experiments dissecting the concepts of mythology.

 Project: ‘Word Up Art Enrichment Program’ is a five-week art curriculum to connect students to contemporary art exhibitions at regional museums.

 Born and raised in Northern Ohio, Daniel Marosi has maintained a dynamic studio practice while working in the creative fields of graphic design, scenic design and animation for network television.
 His visual investigations center on the power of words and phrases, challenging their implicit authority and the reliance of spirituality and faith to form personal perceptions of reality.

 Project: ‘Survivors Stroll’ shares a story of survival and playing music for survivors of rape and incest.

 Myrna Meeroff is an Argentine born musician, singer and dancer.
 She began her artistic career as a writer of poems, songs and stories then began ballet, tap and jazz.
 She has been a member of the Miami City Ballet Orchestra, Florida Grand Opera, Southwest Florida Symphony, Boca Symphonia, and the Florida Classical Orchestra.